Jasbir96/Batches/Web-march-22/react/movies/notes.md

 * firebase init
 * proceed -> y
 * option -> hosting -> space  then enter
+*  use as your public directory-> put build
 * existing -> choose -=> space press then
 * spa-> y
 * rewrite-> n